DataDog/kics/documentation/rules/terraform/aws/unrestricted_security_group_ingress.md

 ### Description

- This check identifies AWS security group rules that allow unrestricted inbound traffic from any IP address (0.0.0.0/0 for IPv4 or ::/0 for IPv6).
+ This check identifies AWS security group rules that allow unrestricted inbound traffic from any IP address (`0.0.0.0/0` for IPv4 or `::/0` for IPv6).
 Such configurations create a significant security vulnerability by exposing your resources to potential unauthorized access from anywhere on the internet, increasing the risk of data breaches and attacks.

-Restricting inbound traffic to specific, trusted IP addresses or CIDR ranges is a security best practice that follows the principle of least privilege.
-Instead of using wide-open rules like `cidr_blocks = ["0.0.0.0/0"]`, configure your security groups with specific CIDR blocks as shown in the secure example: `cidr_blocks = ["0.0.2.0/0"]` or more targeted ranges like corporate IP addresses.
+Restricting inbound traffic to specific, trusted IP addresses, or CIDR ranges is a security best practice that follows the principle of least privilege.
+Instead of using wide-open rules such as `cidr_blocks = ["0.0.0.0/0"]`, configure your security groups with specific CIDR blocks, as shown in the secure example: `cidr_blocks = ["0.0.2.0/0"]` or more targeted ranges like corporate IP addresses.

 ## Compliant Code Examples